desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 The mechanism allows managed DNS operators to securely announce DNSSEC key parameters for zones under their management.
-The parent can then use this signal to cryptographically validate the CDS/CDNSKEY records found at an insecure child zone's apex and, upon success, secure the delegation.
+The parent can then use this signal to cryptographically validate the CDS/CDNSKEY RRsets found at an insecure child zone's apex and, upon success, secure the delegation.

-While applicable to the vast majority of domains, the protocol does not support certain edge cases, such as excessively long child zone names, or DNSSEC bootstrapping for domains with in-bailick nameservers only (see (#limitations)).
+While applicable to the vast majority of domains, the protocol does not support certain edge cases, such as excessively long child zone names, or DNSSEC bootstrapping for domains with in-domain nameservers only (see (#limitations)).

 DNSSEC bootstrapping is just one application of the generic signaling